QueenstarInfoSecurity/Compliance-Tracking-Sysytem/README.md

 1. Fork the repo
 2. Create a new branch
 3. Submit a pull request with a clear description

+## License
+ This project is licensed under the MIT License.

+## ** Disclaimer:**
+This project is provided **as is**, without any warranties or guarantees.
+The author assumes **no responsibility** for any issues, damages,or legal consequences arising from the use of this content.
+Users should consult legal professionals before implementing any contractual or security related clauses.

 # Feedback
 Found a bug or want a feature?
 Open an issue - I love to hear from you.